McGinty Mountain

 McGinty Mountain is a gabbroic mountain located in San Diego County, California near Jamul.
-Because of the gabbroic soil, the mountain supports numerous rare and endemic plant species, including half of the California's population of the Dehesa nolina (Nolina interrata).
+Because of the gabbroic soil, the mountain supports numerous rare and endemic plant species, including half of California's population of the Dehesa nolina (Nolina interrata).
 The mountain belongs to an ecological preserve collectively managed by The Nature Conservancy, the California Department of Fish and Wildlife, and the San Diego National Wildlife Refuge.
 The mountain is accessible through a 4.7 mi long out-and-back hiking trail.

 History

 During the 1900s, silicified alaskite aplite was mined for use in porcelain wares production.
 The name of the miner was McGinty, thus giving the mountain its name.
 The visible remains of the old mine can be found along the climb towards the summit.
 Several more mines exist on the mountain, but they are less readily visible.
 The old mines should not be entered due to the risks of collapse, falls from the vertical shafts, noxious gasses and rattlesnakes that shelter there during the day.

 The mines are sometimes referred to as "Peg Leg mine," and a local road bears the name Peg Leg Mine Road.
 This is a result of local legend associating the mines on McGinty with the gold-bearing "Lost Pegleg Mine" of Thomas "Peg Leg" Smith.